harshag24/harshag24.github.io/_pages/about.md

 As a Computer Science Master's student at Northeastern University, my aim is steadfast - to leverage AI and ML to drive positive change in the world.

 ## 👨🏻‍🔬 Professional Experience
+Currently, I work as a Data Science Co-op at Amazon Robotics.
 Previously, I've had the pleasure to intern at Pheme Software Pvt.
 Ltd as a Python Developer, where I contributed significantly towards the development of an AI-based online examination system.

 ## 📚 Sharing and Learning